benwilber/benwilber.github.io/_posts/2015-08-26-dynamic-log-formats-in-nginx.md

 ['1440616054.165', 'foo=bar&baz=this, has a comma']
 ```

-But now what happens if `$args` contains a comma and a quote character?
+But what happens if `$args` contains a comma *and* a quote character?

 ```
 1440618416.679,"foo=bar&baz="this has a , and is quoted""
 ```

-We can predict the problem this is going to cause for `csv.reader`:
+We can predict the problem this is going to cause:

 ```python
 ['1440618416.679', 'foo=bar&baz=this has a ', ' and is quoted""']
 ```

-We could fight this all day, but the real solution is to simply always urlencode your query parameters.
+We could fight this all day, but the real solution is to always urlencode your query parameters.
 This is, however, not always possible if you don't control the clients making requests to your server.
 What we want to do is *force* urlencoding when we log.

 ## [`set_escape_uri`](http://wiki.nginx.org/HttpSetMiscModule#set_escape_uri)